Creating a Cluster

 Which node instance type do you need?

-For guidance on selecting an instance node type, see Selecting Your Node Size.
+For guidance on choosing an instance node type, see Choosing Your Node Size.

 Will you launch your cluster in a VPC or an Amazon VPC?

 If you're going to launch your cluster in an Amazon VPC, you need to create a subnet group in the same VPC before you start creating a cluster.
 For more information, see Subnets and Subnet Groups.

 An advantage of launching in a Amazon VPC is that, though ElastiCache is designed to be accessed from within AWS using Amazon EC2, if your cluster is in an Amazon VPC you can provide access from outside AWS.
 For more information, see Accessing ElastiCache Resources from Outside AWS.

 Do you need to customize any parameter values?

 If you do, you need to create a custom Parameter Group.
 For more information, see Creating a Parameter Group.